hatimwen/PoseCNN/README.md

       add_definitions(-Wno-reorder)
       add_definitions(-Wno-deprecated-declarations)
    ```
+   4. Make GlBuffer(const GlBuffer&) {} public in file /usr/local/include/pangolin/gl/gl.h by commenting line 209.
+   Same goes for line 116
-   4. Adapt boost_python and boost_numpy in Cmake line 98/99 to your library name when using boost and python 3.5 it is boost_python27 and boost_numpy27 or symlink these to boots_python and boost_numpy.
+   5. Adapt boost_python and boost_numpy in Cmake line 98/99 to your library name when using boost and python 3.5 it is boost_python27 and boost_numpy27 or symlink these to boots_python and boost_numpy.
-   5. Create folder data and models under data/LOV and add or symlink the data and models into there
+   6. Create folder data and models under data/LOV and add or symlink the data and models into there

 ### Building
    1. Build kinect_fusion